XEQMLabs/xeqm-core/docs/sent-l2-confirmation/sent-confirmations.md

 ## Block rewards

-Unlike Oxen's simple, fixed per-block payout, in the SENT era contributors earn a small portion of the L2 staking pool (enough so that a continual, compounding removal would result in 14% of the pool getting paid out over a 1-year period, assuming no replenishment; see details in the staking contracts for more info).
+Unlike Equilibria's simple, fixed per-block payout, in the SENT era contributors earn a small portion of the L2 staking pool (enough so that a continual, compounding removal would result in 14% of the pool getting paid out over a 1-year period, assuming no replenishment; see details in the staking contracts for more info).